 Expert Evidence Statements will be progressively published on the Engage Victoria website as they are filed by parties.

 Access the Expert Evidence through the below icon.

 View the Project

-You may inspect the EES, draft Planning Scheme Amendments and Works Approval Application and any related documents free of charge on the joint AGL and APA Gas Import Jetty and Gas Pipeline Project webpage.
+You may inspect the EES, draft Planning Scheme Amendments, Works Approval Application, Pipeline Licence and any related documents free of charge on the joint AGL and APA Gas Import Jetty and Gas Pipeline Project webpage.

 Inquiry and Committee Process

 The IAC process includes a Directions Hearing and the Hearing.